-The Equine Industry course is designed so you learn more about the issues and topics that have had or continue to have a profound impact on the industry today and continue to have an impact tomorrow.
-With this broader vision of the industry, students will have the opportunity to grow beyond the “silos” of their discipline/industry sector and will begin to consider the industry in its larger context and its role as a whole.
+Learn more about the issues and topics that have impacted and continue to impact the equine industry now and into the future.
+This broader vision of the industry will give you the opportunity to grow beyond the silos of your discipline/industry sector and begin to consider the role of the industry and its larger context.

 The goal of this course is to help you understand important concepts about the horse industry and its future are covered to help you understand how they relate to the welfare of horses.

 - Explain the evolution of the horse and the many branches of the equid species and the lasting lessons for domestic horses and their general management today

-- Describe about the first domestication of the horse, which sets the stage for the further development of the horse in society and its role in work, warfare, sport and companionship.
+- Describe the first domestication of the horse, which sets the stage for the further development of the horse in society and its role in work, warfare, sport and companionship

-- Discuss and debate from industry leaders about the many challenges facing the equine industry today in both the racing and non-racing industries.
+- Effectively debate the many challenges facing the equine industry today in both the racing and non-racing industries

-- Reflect and consider how the current challenges of the industry will influence the future of the industry through its “Social License to Operate” with a focus on a solution-oriented approach.
+- Identify current challenges and how they will influence the future of the industry through its “Social License to Operate” with a focus on a solution-oriented approach

 - The Equine Industry